developer-zebra/developer-zebra-site/src/enterprise-browser/1-7/guide/customize/button/index.md

 ### barOrientation

 Used to set the orientation (horizontal or vertical) of buttons on the ButtonBar.
-If left unspecified, defaults to horizontal.
-If button-specific positional attributes (left, top, height, width) are not set, the values for all individual buttons will be calculated based on the &lt;barOrientation&gt; value and ButtonBar positional attributes.
+If left unspecified, horizontal orientation will be used.
+If button-specific positional attributes (left, top, height, width) are not set, the values for all individual buttons will be calculated based on the &lt;barOrientation&gt; value and [Positional Attributes](#positionalattributes).

 #### Example